Genez-io/genezio-landing-page/new-landing/src/posts/2025-recap-2026-roadmap.md

 * **Technology, Automation & SaaS:** Where complex B2B decision-making requires deep, explanatory content.
 * **Digital Marketing & Performance Agencies:** Who are now offering GEO as a premium service to their clients.

+These collaborations reinforced the universality of the problem: **AI systems are becoming the first point of discovery, comparison, and recommendation across every industry.**

-While still at the beginning of our international expansion, we have started making initial steps toward cross-market adoption.
-Our first focus will be the **UK**, where early conversations and exploratory demos are already underway.
-We expect 2026 to be the year when international growth becomes a structured initiative.
+While still at the early stages of international expansion, initial steps toward cross-market adoption have started, with the UK being the first region of focus for 2026.

 ## Roadmap Priorities for 2026

 We are doubling down on our mission to help brands win the trust of algorithms.
-In 2026, we are developing several new capabilities designed to deepen both the **diagnostic** (understanding the problem) and **optimization** (fixing the problem) layers of the platform.
+In 2026, we are developing several new capabilities designed to deepen both the diagnostic (understanding the problem) and optimization (fixing the problem) layers of the platform.

 ### 1. Advanced Intent & Keyword Grouping
 Understanding *how* an AI searches is just as important as *what* it finds.
 Our new **Keyword / Query Grouping** will align directly with LLM intent.